Our creative writing classes will be offered online this summer.

 Meeting times will be worked out among the instructors and students.
 Join us!

-Our unique three-week program offers aspiring, practicing, and experienced writers a community in which to create, connect, and live the writing life.
+Our unique three-week program offers aspiring, practicing, and experienced creative writers a community in which to create and connect.

-You can take one or two daily classes in short fiction, non-fiction, poetry, and drama.
-You also have the opportunity to participate in a twice-weekly workshop that teaches you to present your work and listen and critique the work of others.
-And, most of all, you will meet and socialize with like-minded writers and faculty.
+You can take one or two daily creative writing classes in short fiction, non-fiction, poetry, and drama.
+You also have the opportunity to participate in a twice-weekly workshop that teaches you to present your work and listen and critique the creative writing of others.
+And, most of all, you will meet and socialize with like-mided creative writers and faculty.

-Our faculty are experienced instructors as well as published authors.
+Our faculty are experienced instructors of creative writing as well as published authors.
 For summer 2021, our faculty will include (more to be added)

 Belinda Kremer is a poet who has since 2005 served as the poetry editor of Confrontation: The Literary Magazine, which has published continuously since its inception in 1968.
 Her work has been published in literary magazines such as Calyx and FENCE, and in her full-length book DECOHERENCE: Poems.

 Mike Larkin, MFA, The Craft of Short Fiction

 Michael Larkin's fiction and essays are forthcoming or have appeared in Harvard Review, The Missouri Review, Arroyo Literary Review, and Writing on the Edge, among others.
 His work has also been nominated for Pushcart Prizes and featured as "Notable" in The Best American Nonrequired Reading series.